-At year end, the Town's carrying amount of deposits with financial institutions (including certificates of deposit) was \$286,882 excluding petty cash of \$100, and the corresponding bank balance was \$248,397.
+At year end, the Town's carrying amount of deposits with financial institutions was \$463,515 excluding petty cash of \$100, and the corresponding bank balance was \$468,192.

 Custodial Credit Risk - For deposits, this is the risk that in the event of a bank failure, the government's deposits may not be recovered.
 The Town does not have a deposit policy for custodial credit risk, but follows the investment policy statutes of the State of South Carolina.
-As of December 31, 2019, none of the Town's bank balances of \$248,397 were exposed to custodial credit risk because they were fully insurance by the Federal Deposit Insurance Corporation.
+As of December 31, 2020, \$84,842 of the Town's bank balances of \$468,192 was exposed to custodial credit risk because it exceeded insurance provided by the Federal Deposit Insurance Corporation.
+The balance was collateralized by a pooled collateral fund held in escrow by an independent third party agent monitored by the State Treasurer's office.